weshallremember/rejectfinancebill2024/README.md

 - Do not use spaces in the folder names
 - General media should be properly included in the appropriate folder
 - Only images and videos are allowed for record purposes
+- Send PRs!
 - *Remember to change your commit details for privacy purposes using the below commands in your local machine Terminal:*

 ```
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com
 ```

+### Usage

+- Clone, clone, clone!!!
+And check for updates frequently!
+- If repo is taken down, create new one and reshare!